-To protect users and their data from deceptive applications, your new or updated web application or Apps Script may show an "unverified app" screen prior to displaying the consent screen.
-This warning precedes the permissions consent screen and informs the user that the app has not yet passed the verification process.
+To protect users and their data from deceptive applications, your new or updated web application or Apps Script may show an "unverified app" screen prior to displaying the consent screen, or may be marked as "risky" in Security Checkup.

-To remove this screen from your app, you will need to go through the verification process.
+To remove this screen from your app, or to prevent your app from being marked as risky, you will need to go through the verification process.

 When do I need to go through the verification process?